 To other undocumented students, she added: “The place where I am today was never in my mind while I was in high school.
 As an undocumented student, all I faced were roadblocks and people saying no. However, I realized that if I wanted a better life, the one my family moved here for me to have, then I would have to find the person that would say yes and that person was within me.
 Only I had the power to push myself extremely hard and believe in myself.
 I encourage you to believe in yourself, and no matter how difficult it seems, to keep going.”

 *Note: Lucía Esperanza is not the real name of the individual profiled.
 She is an undocumented immigrant, so the author of this article used a pseudonym to protect her identity.
 All other details presented are accurate.

-The author would like to emphasize the importance of protecting the rights and dignity of DREAMers and undocumented immigrants, who often face immense challenges in their daily lives.
+The author would like to emphasize the importance of protecting the rights and dignity of Dreamers and undocumented immigrants, who often face immense challenges in their daily lives.
 We chose the first name Lucía, derived from luz, the Spanish word for light, and the surname Esperanza, the Spanish word for hope, because there is so much hope, light, and resilience woven through her story and through others like hers.
 The author hopes that this article will contribute to a greater understanding of the struggles faced by undocumented immigrants and will help promote greater empathy, compassion, and justice for all people, regardless of their immigration status.

-If you or someone you know is an undocumented high school student, there are resources available to support you.
+If you or someone you know is a current undocumented high school student, there are resources available to support you.
 Check out organizations such as Immigrants Rising, United We Dream, or TheDream.US, or stop by the College and Career Center on campus for guidance and information on scholarships, legal assistance, and more.